kofimuad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Task 4 - Last lines of a file
 A script that displays the last 10 lines of the file /etc/passwd

+## Task5 - I'd prefer the first ones actually
+A script that displays the first 10 lines of the file /etc/passwd - use the |